 How to reduce it

-There are a few course of actions you can take to troubleshoot jitter:
+There are a few courses of action you can take to troubleshoot jitter:

 - Upgrade your internet connection: this is the main factor, ensure you have a substantial upload and download speed capable of handling VoIP calls, as well as a stable connection without delays.
 This will generally be dictated by the Internet Service Provider you choose, and the speed of internet you purchase.